 It may happen differently.
 You do integrate the puppy into your life successfully.
 He rides in the van to soccer games, you even take him to work occasionally at your dog-friendly office.
 As a puppy, he seems perfect.
 You just wish that you had more time to train him…he’s started lunging at people or other dogs, barking innappropriately, he runs away from you in the yard, he refuses to walk on his leash.
 “But Trainers are so expensive, and I can’t find one near my home anyway!
 Maybe this dog wasn’t a good idea…Maybe it would be better to re-home him.
 Or maybe the breeder will take him back…”

 A German blessed Shepherd is decidedly not for everyone.
-When trained, given adequate exercise, discipline and affection, (and that means ALOT of it) the German Shepherd is everything wonderful you may have heard about from Facebook pages, websites, and owners.
+When trained, given adequate exercise, discipline, effective Training, and yes, affection, the German Shepherd is everything wonderful you may have heard about from Facebook pages, websites, and owners.
 But a failing of those sites is this: You don’t read about the setbacks in training, the weeks and months of effort and sacrifice that goes into the making of a well-behaved dog.
 It’s Raining, cold, hard, reality up in here…but it’s for the best.